This is where I answer your burning questions about my books… :-)

 Q: Are you EVER going to finish the Draegan Lords series?

 A: The short answer is…yes!
 Long answer…I had to take some time off from writing for a while due to the incredible workload at my day job and some major family health issues.
 So the series got put on the back burner for a long while.
 I know it was frustrating from many readers, and I apologize.
 It was frustrating for me, too.
 But now, for the first time in almost fifteen years, writing is once again my full-time job!
 And the Draegan Lords series is my priority to finish.
-The first step in that process is to get the first four books (True of Heart, Lords of Kellesborne, Fires of Ballian, and An Unexpected Magick) re-released.
-My publisher closed in the springs of 2016, leaving my entire backlist orphaned.
-So before I can even think too far about book 5 (Dark Magick Rising) and book 6 (Circle of Ariend) I’ve got to get the first ones back out.
-I’m working on that now.
-True of Heart was just re-released in early March 2017, Lords of Kellesborne in early April 2017, and the rest will follow as I finish revising and re-editing them.
-I’m about 70,000 words into Dark Magick Rising, which I *think* is probably going to be over 100K words.
+The first step in that process was to get the first four books (True of Heart, Lords of Kellesborne, Fires of Ballian, and An Unexpected Magick) re-released.
+My publisher closed in the spring of 2016, leaving my entire backlist orphaned.
+So I spent most of 2017 getting those books polished, re-edited, and re-published.
+I spent November and December of 2017 working on Dark Magick Rising, which is currenlty at 120,000 words (that's a lot of words, folks!).
+I hope to have it finished in early 2018 and will get it released as soon as it's been through the editing process.
 And once it’s done, I’ll dive into Circle of Ariend.

 Q: How do you pronounce some of the words in the Draegan Lords series?